8 ways to make the most of your savings

 1. Make it a Date

 To make sure you save regularly, set up a monthly payment into a savings account.
-Also, whenever you get a pay or pension increase, increase the amount your save - this makes saving near painless.
+Also, whenever you get a pay or pension increase, increase the amount you save – this makes saving near painless.

 To work out how much you can save, keep a check of every penny you spend for a month, then set a budget that covers all the essentials and see how much is left.